 In 2011, according to The Tobacco Atlas, tobacco use killed almost 6 million people, with nearly 80% of these deaths occurring in low- and middle-income countries.
 When considering 2010 deaths with tobacco industry revenue, the tobacco industry realizes almost $6,000 in profit for each death caused by tobacco.

 If trends continue, one billion people will die from tobacco use and exposure during the 21st century – one person every six seconds.
 Globally, tobacco-related deaths have nearly tripled in the past decade, and tobacco is responsible for more than 15% of all male deaths and 7% of female deaths.
-Tobacco is also a risk factor for the four leading noncommunicable diseases (NCDs) – cancer, heart disease, diabetes and chronic respiratory diseases – which account for more than 63% of global deaths according to the World Health Organization.
+Tobacco is also a Anything that increases or decreases a person’s chance of developing a disease. for the four leading noncommunicable diseases (NCDs) – cancer, heart disease, diabetes and In a persistent and recurring way. respiratory diseases – which account for more than 63% of global deaths according to the World Health Organization.

 Tobacco use is the number one killer in China, causing 1.2 million deaths annually; this is expected to rise to 3.5 million deaths annually by the year 2030.
 Tobacco is also responsible for the greatest proportion of male deaths in Turkey (38%) and Kazakhstan (35%), and the greatest proportion of female deaths in the Maldives (25%) and the United States (23%).